ankitects/anki-manual/browsing.md

 or `Shift` (e.g., Ctrl-Alt-clicking will result in adding a new search term that is negated).

+On Anki 2.1.39+, you can also hold down both <kbd>Ctrl</kbd> and
+<kbd>Shift</kbd> when clicking a search term to replace all occurences of the
+same kind of search with the new one.
+Let’s say you had previously typed in a complicated search expression like `deck:French (is:due or tag:important)` and now want to perform the same search for your Spanish deck.
+You can
+<kbd>Ctrl+Shift+click</kbd> the Spanish deck in the sidebar to obtain the
+according search expression:
+`deck:Spanish (is:due or tag:important)`.

 To remove tags that are not used by any notes, use **Tools &gt; Check Database** from the main window.